sml-40/SEI-Project-3/README.md

 5. Workout Page (MODEL e.g. type of exercise: string, reps: number, weight: number .....)
 6. Graph showing user workouts

+Since we were four group members, each of us decided to take ownership of a particular backend & frontend aspect of the app
+ - Ana developed the dashboard which would include details of the workouts the user has completed and allow the user to edit or delete exercises within the workout.
+ - Hal developed the users workout page where they could create a workout, and add, edit and delete exercises within the workout.
+ - Ethan proposed we create a graph to show the users workout progress.
+ - And I developed the user login, new user registration and user profile page, including authentication.

-#### Wireframes
+## Wireframes
 As a team, we used Balsamiq to create our wireframes for the pages of the app.
-Planning these webpages enabled us to consider how the user would interact with them, which then helped us decide which information was necessary and the data needed in our schemas
+Planning these webpages enabled us to consider how the user would interact with them, which then helped us decide which information was necessary and the data needed in our schemas.

 ![Wireframe for Login](/assets/Images/Login%20Page.png)